 Atlantic Beaches Close to Orlando

-Some of the closest beaches to Orlando or located on the Atlantic Ocean.
+Let's head to Florida's east coast, where you will find some of the closest beaches to Orlando located on the Atlantic Ocean.
 You can be in the sand and swimming in the ocean in less than an hour, which is why they are so popular with both visitors and residents of Orlando,

 Located in the same area as the Canaveral National Seashore, Ponce Inlet is another one of these Atlantic beaches less than an hour's drive away from Orlando.